Abdul-Ismail/Chat-Application/README.md

 # Chat Application
-A chap application built using React for the fronte-end and Firebase as the real-time database.
+A chap application built using React for the fronte-end, Firebase as the real-time database and NodeJS/Express for the backend.
 The application allows for a user to message a user individually or message users that are in a room.

 ### Accessing the application